Montgomery County Public Schools (Maryland)

-Montgomery County Public Schools (MCPS) is a public school district that serves Montgomery County, Maryland.
-With 210 schools in 2023, it is the largest school district in the state of Maryland.
-For the 2022–23 school year, the district had about 160,554 students taught by about 13,994 teachers, 86.4 percent of whom had a master's degree or equivalent.
-The district receives about half of the county's budget: 46% in 2022.
+Montgomery County Public Schools (MCPS) is the public school district of Montgomery County, Maryland.
+With 211 schools, it is the largest school district in the state of Maryland.
+For the 2024-25 school year, the district had about 159,671 students taught by about 13,994 teachers, 86.4 percent of whom had a master's degree or equivalent.
+MCPS receives nearly half of the county's budget—47.3% in fiscal year 2026.

-As of 2022, the superintendent of schools is Dr. Monifa McKnight The Board of Education includes a student member, elected by all secondary students, who votes on all issues except punishment for individuals; in 2022–23, the student board member is Arvin Kim.
+As of July 2025, the superintendent of the district is Thomas W. Taylor.
+The board of education includes nine members, including the superintendent and a student member, who votes on all issues except punishment for individuals; in 2025–26, the student board member is Anuva Maloo.

 In 2010, MCPS was awarded a Malcolm Baldrige National Quality Award.

 History

-1800s–1940s
+19th century

-Only private schools existed in Montgomery County until 1860, when the public school district was established for white children.
+Only private schools existed in Montgomery County, Maryland, until 1860, when the public school district was established for white children.
 The outbreak of the Civil War the following year brought raids by both Union and Confederate forces on local schools, which ultimately closed from 1862 until 1864.

 In 1872, the Maryland General Assembly appropriated state money to open schools for children of color.
 The county established a segregated school system.

 In 1892, the county opened its first high school, Rockville High School, which graduated its first class of 12 seniors graduated in 1897.
 (In 1927, Rockville Colored High School would open, after which the older whites-only school changed its name to Richard Montgomery High School.)
 A second high school, Gaithersburg High School, was established in 1904.